maekjuplease/DYNAVINS_ROS2/README.md

 ros2 runa dynaVINS

 ## Acknowledgments
 This repository is modified from [this](https://github.com/url-kaist/dynaVINS) repository.
+Thank you Seungwon Song and Hyungtae Lim for making this incredible work.